 ASSURE your friend or family member that sometimes everyone feels hurt or depressed, even hopeless, that you understand, and that they are not alone.

 SEEK HELP don’t try to cope with this alone.
 Encourage your friend or family member to get help from a mental health professional.
 If the person is seriously considering suicide, DO NOT LEAVE them alone.
-Stay with them and contact a resourced listed on this website.
+Stay with them and contact a resource listed on this website.